ed-kung/CSUN-Econ-433/labs/lab03/README.md

 Let's take a look at a few important elements of the script.

-The first line of the script is
+1. The first line of the script is

         rm(list=ls())   # Resets the workspace so that you can start fresh

     The command `rm(list=ls())` deletes everything in your current workspace.
 (It doesn't delete files, only objects which have been temporarily loaded into R's memory.)
 It's a good idea to start every script with `rm(list=ls())` so that you start with a fresh working environment.
 If you don't start fresh, then objects currently existing in R's temporary memory may affect the processing of your script, leading to unexpected behavior.

     `rm(list=ls())` is followed by `# Resets the workspace so that you can start fresh`.
 This is known as a **comment**.
 Programmers put comments in their code to help explain what a particular piece of code does.
 To make a comment in R, put the comment at the end of a line of code and precede it with the hashtag symbol `#`.

-The next line of code is `library(dplyr)`.
+2. The next line of code is `library(dplyr)`.
 This loads the package `dplyr` into your workspace.
 It's standard practice to load all your script's required packages at the start of the script.

-The next line of code is `df <- read.csv("IPUMS_ACS2019_CA_1.csv")`.
+3. The next line of code is `df <- read.csv("IPUMS_ACS2019_CA_1.csv")`.
 We already saw this command in Lab 02.
 It simply loads the data in `IPUMS_ACS2019_CA_1.csv` into a dataframe we called `df`.

-The next block of code is actually a single command spread out across multiple lines.
+4. The next block of code is actually a single command spread out across multiple lines.
 If you put the cursor anywhere in this block and hit `CTRL+ENTER`, R will execute the entire block.

         # Change EMPSTAT to a factor variable
         df$EMPSTAT <- factor(
             df$EMPSTAT,
             levels=c(0,1,2,3),
             labels=c("N/A", "Employed", "Unemployed", "Not in Labor Force") )

+    Let's dissect this block of code slowly.